-- Biodiversity impacts related to the proposed development are to be assessed in accordance with the Biodiversity Assessment Method and documented in a Biodiversity Development Assessment Report (BDAR).
-The BDAR must include information in the form detailed in the Biodiversity Conservation Act 2016 (s6.12), Biodiversity Conservation Regulation 2017 (s6.8) and Biodiversity Assessment Method. - The BDAR must document the application of the avoid, minimise and offset framework including assessing all direct, indirect and prescribed impacts in accordance with the Biodiversity Assessment Method. - The BDAR must include details of the measures proposed to address the offset obligation as follows: - o the total number and classes of biodiversity credits required to be retired for the development/project - o the number and classes of like-for-like biodiversity credits proposed to be retired - o the number and classes of biodiversity credits proposed to be retired in accordance with the variation rules - o any proposal to fund a biodiversity conservation action - o any proposal to make a payment to the Biodiversity Conservation Fund. - If seeking approval to use the variation rules, the BDAR must contain details of the reasonable steps that have been taken to obtain requisite like-for-like biodiversity credits. - The BDAR must be prepared by a person accredited in accordance with the Accreditation Scheme for the Application of the Biodiversity Assessment Method Order 2017 under s6.10 of the Biodiversity Conservation Act 2016. - Where a Biodiversity Assessment Report is not required, engage a suitably qualified person to assess and document the flora and fauna impacts related to the proposal.
+- Biodiversity impacts related to the proposed development (SSD-10388) are to be assessed in accordance with the Biodiversity Assessment Method and documented in a Biodiversity Development Assessment Report (BDAR).
+The BDAR must include information in the form detailed in the Biodiversity Conservation Act 2016 (s6.12), Biodiversity Conservation Regulation 2017 (s6.8) and Biodiversity Assessment Method. - The BDAR must document the application of the avoid, minimise and offset framework including assessing all direct, indirect and prescribed impacts in accordance with the Biodiversity Assessment Method. - The BDAR must include details of the measures proposed to address the offset obligation as follows: - o the total number and classes of biodiversity credits required to be retired for the development/project - the number and classes of like-for-like biodiversity credits proposed to be retired - o the number and classes of biodiversity credits proposed to be retired in accordance with the variation rules - o any proposal to fund a biodiversity conservation action

+- o any proposal to make a payment to the Biodiversity Conservation Fund.
+If seeking approval to use the variation rules, the BDAR must contain details of the reasonable steps that have been taken to obtain requisite like for like. - the reasonable steps that have been taken to obtain requisite like-for-like biodiversity credits. - The BDAR must be submitted with all spatial data associated with the survey and assessment as per the BAM. - The BDAR must be prepared by a person accredited in accordance with the Accreditation Scheme for the Application of the Biodiversity Assessment Method Order 2017 under s6.10 of the Biodiversity Conservation Act 2016. - Where a Biodiversity Assessment Report is not required, engage a suitably qualified person to assess and document the flora and fauna impacts related to the proposal.